Simplifying the Kubernetes CI/CD Pipeline

 Step 5: Creating & Triggering a CI/CD Pipeline

-Once you have configured the deployment template, you are ready to build your CI/CDWorkflow.
+Once you have configured the deployment template, you are ready to build your CI/CD workflow.
 Let us go ahead and configure continuous integration.
 To know more about different ways of creating pipelines, feel free to read workflow editor documentation.
 In this example, we will build & deploy from Devtron Dashboard.

-Build Stage - CI Pipeline
+CI Pipeline Configurations

 Now after the creating build pipeline, let’s create the Deployment Pipeline.
 Use the + icon on the same page to add your deployment pipeline.
-With Devtron, you can create as many pipelines as you want, be it sequential pipelines or deploy to multiple environments from same build.
+With Devtron, you can create as many pipelines as you want, be it sequential pipelines or deploy to multiple environments from the same build.

-Blue-Green Deployment Strategy
+Blue-Green Deployment Configuration

 Isn't it interesting!!

-Now that pipelines are created, we need to trigger our pipelines and for that we have to go to the Build & Deploy section.
+Now that pipelines are created, we need to trigger our pipelines and for that, we have to go to the Build & Deploy section.

-For building image, click on Select Material -> Select the Commit for which you want to build -> Click on Start Build.
+To build an image, click on Select Material -> Select the Commit for which you want to build -> Click on Start Build.

 Once the build is initiated, we can check the logs of the build process and when the build is successful then we can verify the image built in the artifacts section.
-It also allows you to check the previous builds, and all necceary audit info required in the dashboard as you can see in the image below.
+It also allows you to check the previous builds, and all necessary audit info required in the dashboard as you can see in the image below.

-Build History for CI Pipeline
+Build History

 Let’s trigger the deployment pipeline.
 After the build pipeline is successful, there will be an option to select image in Build & Deploy page.
 Select the image and then click on Deploy.
 We can also check the commit and security details against which deployment is being initiated.
 Once deployment is started, Devtron gives you details of all stages along with K8s Configurations against each deployment.
 In CD pipelines as well, we get all the audit info regarding the deployment as you can see in the image below.

-Deployment History for CD Pipeline
+Deployment History

 Step 6: App Details

-After the application is succesfully deployed, it gives you a 360 degree view of all info regarding the application and allows you perform different pod operations such as view logs, exec into terminal, check manifests, events and also comes with Logs Analyzer that allows grep on multi-container logs.
+After the application is successfully deployed, it gives you a 360-degree view of all info regarding the application and allows you to perform different pod operations such as view logs, exec into terminal, check manifests, events and also comes with Logs Analyzer that allows grep on multi-container logs.
 It also shows all the Kubernetes resources associated with particular application in a grouped manner that comes very handy for debugging and observability (Prometheus and Grafana can easily be deployed through Devtron).
 Using the real-time observability information, a good determination can be made if this has been a successful rollout or if a rollback is needed.

 Conclusion

-In this blog we have learned about Kubernetes CI/CD and how easily it can be set up using Devtron in just 3 minutes with all the best practices and GitOps.
+In this blog, we have learned about Kubernetes CI/CD and how easily it can be set up using Devtron in just 3 minutes with all the best practices and GitOps.
 One of the main benefits of a quick Kubernetes CI/CD setup is that it can speed up the whole release methodology by automating your build and continuously testing the codebase.
-It also makes it really easy to deploy application between the various cloud providers (Amazon AWS, MicrosoftAzure, Google GCP), or even on-premises, abstracting away from proprietary management tools.
+It also makes it easy to deploy applications between the various cloud providers (Amazon AWS, MicrosoftAzure, Google GCP), or even on-premises, abstracting away from proprietary management tools.
 Developers don’t need to build and test manually.
 A fast, reliable, and efficient Kubernetes CI/CD will lead to better products and happier customers.

 To know more about how easily you can set up Kubernetes CI/CD with Devtron, join our dedicated Discord community and ask your queries about Kubernetes and all things Cloud-Native.
 Do give us a star ⭐️ on GitHub if you liked Devtron.